 The HEI Research Committee will then review the full applications and all additional materials, taking into consideration the comments and recommendations of the external reviewers.
-In reaching its decision, the Research Committee will evaluate not only the research proposal but also the letters of support, institutional support, and the applicant's career development and mentoring plan.
+In reaching its decision, the Research Committee will evaluate the research proposal using the criteria above.
 The Research Committee does not ask for revised applications under this Award.
+However, the Committee can ask for clarifications if it is unable to reach a decision.
 Applicants can apply twice during their early career; the second application will be reviewed as a new application (although it should be evident that any feedback given on the first application has been considered).
 The Research Committee makes final recommendations regarding the recipient(s) of the Award to the Institute's Board of Directors, which makes the final decision.
+Note that HEI's review process is single-blind, i.e. the identity of external reviewers and Committee members providing specific comments is not revealed to the applicants.